 Logical & Abstract Reasoning

-Question asked in these sections will measure how fast and accurately your thinking really is.
-Here you will have to answer questions based on figures and diagrams and also questions on verbal reasoning.
-If you want to do well in these sections you need to brush up on Series, Input & Output, Directions, Linear and Circular Arrangements, Symbol based Series Completion, Directions, Conditional Coding, Selection Criteria, Venn Diagrams, Deductions, Coding-Decoding.
+Questions asked in both these sections measure your ability to think fast and accurately.
+You will be asked questions based on figures, diagrams and verbal reasoning.
+Reasoning questions are drawn from the following concepts: Series, Input & Output, Directions, Linear and Circular Arrangements, Symbol-based Series Completion, Directions, Conditional Coding, Selection Criteria, Venn Diagrams, Deductions, and Coding-Decoding.

-- Jamanalal Bajaj Institute of Management Studies, Mumbai
+- Jamanalal Bajaj Institute of Management Studies (JBIMS), Mumbai

 - K. J. Somaiya Institute of Management Studies & Research, Mumbai